brotherzhafif/SMERB/README.md

 # SMERB - Retail Business Manager

 ## 📝 Description
-- Multiplatform Retail Business Manager Application for Small Medium and Enterprise Level Business
+- Point Of Sales Application For Retail Business
 - Easy to Use for Business Beginner or Business Expert
+- Multiplatfrom and Flexible for Every Business Scale and Types

 ## ⏳ Features
 ### Build In Business Cashier App